- Visiting Chesapeake?

 Sticks, twigs, branches and large yard trimmings.
 Tree limbs, branches, sticks (not to exceed 6 feet in length and 6 inches in diameter) and other large yard waste.
 Items that are not allowed include tree trunks, stumps and contractor's limb debris.

-*Grass clippings and leaves can be bagged in clear plastic bags and placed at the curb on your scheduled collection day without a bulk reservation.
+*Grass clippings and leaves can be bagged in clear plastic bags or paper compostable bags and placed at the curb on your scheduled collection day without a bulk reservation.
 Limit is 30 bags per week per residence (except in November and December when the limit is 50 bags).

-Bulk waste cannot be placed at the curb for collection any earlier than three work days prior to collection.
+Bulk waste cannot be placed at the curb for collection any earlier than three (3) work days prior to your regularly scheduled collection day.

-Bulk waste should be placed as close as possible to the curb or roadside and away from obstructions such as telephone poles or firehydrants.
+Bulk waste should be placed as close as possible to the curb or roadside and away from obstructions such as telephone poles, overhead wires, water meters or fire hydrants.
 It must not block the passage of vehicles, pedestrians or drainage.

 Bulk Household Items are limited to 12 times per year per residence.
 Bulk Yard/Tree Debris collections are not limited.